laurelschwulst/pingpractice.org-eleventy/transmissions/why-write-pings-down.md

 Browsing past Pings can also help you take a step back and see the thoughts, feelings, ideas, and moods you experience as the energetic flows that they are.

 The metadata the [Ping Practice app](https://pingpractice.org/transmissions/why-an-app/) automatically associates with each Ping supports this act.
-This information grounds Pings in time (and one day place?) which can provide a durable scaffolding for navigating Pings and understanding how they relate to the embodied moments we meet Pings in.
+This information grounds Pings in time (and one day, place?) which can provide a durable scaffolding for navigating Pings and understanding how they relate to the embodied moments we meet Pings in.

 ---